Big Changes in The Automotive Business: What Will Cars Look Like in 10 Years?

 Automated Braking Systems

-One of the significant movements in the works for cars ten years from now is the development of automatic braking systems, with the hope that fatalities and instances of rear-ending decreases.
+One of the significant movements in the works for the Automotive Business, ten years from now is the development of automatic braking systems, with the hope that fatalities and instances of rear-ending decreases.
 20 companies, including big names like Toyota and Honda, signed an agreement to have automatic braking systems as a standard feature in all cars by the year 2022 – closer than you think.

 Are these fancy bells and whistles not your thing?
 Do you cling to the car you have?
 Make it last with regular maintenance at Greg’s Japanese Auto.
 With emissions repair, pre-buyer inspection, scheduled maintenance, and diagnostic services head to Greg’s Japanese Auto for all your auto repair needs.
 If you want more information about what services are available or are ready to set up an appointment, please visit us online.